MaMeVGC/OSSP_Project/README.md

-# OSSP_Project_Abraham_Abunu
+# Elive_OS

 This repository contains the documentation and implementation for the **Elive OS installation** process using VMware Workstation Player, along with a demonstration of the **`getpid()` system call** using a simple C program.
-This work was submitted as part of the Operating System and System Programming (OSSP) individual project at **Bahir Dar Institute of Technology**.

 ---
 ## Installation steps: